Bethan's Tummy Tuck (Full)

 Pain levels one week after the op were low - say 3/10.
 What I will say is the pain I have scored is down to back pain.
 I did not experience any pain at the incision site at all throughout my recovery.

-The first week following the op I could have slept and slept, it does tire you but plenty of rest with plenty of tv and regular walks around the house helped me.
-Quite enjoyed having the husband running around after me.
-Be prepared week two I had started experiencing really deep itches to my stomach, not pain just itching.
+The first week following the op, I could have slept and slept, it does tire you, but plenty of rest with plenty of tv and regular walks around the house helped me.
+I quite enjoyed having the husband running around after me.
+Be prepared for week two.
+I had started experiencing really deep itches to my stomach, not pain, just itching.
 I guess this could be nerve endings and the healing process.
 This was experienced for roughly the 2nd and third-week post-op.
 Then it subsided.
-Another point is swelling you will have good and bad days the first month, some days I felt I was going to burst but trust me to wear a good compression garment.
-I paid about £70 for my compression garment but it has been the best money spent.
+Another point is swelling.
+You will have good and bad days the first month; some days, I felt I was going to burst but trust me to wear a good compression garment.
+I paid about £70 for my compression garment, but it has been the best money spent.
 6 wks post swelling has completely gone.

 One month after treatment

-One month after the op I felt hundred times better.
+One month after the op, I felt a hundred times better.

-To be honest I was back in work on light duties on my third post-op week.
-Mad I know, truthfully I think I pushed myself to soon and should’ve had 3 weeks off at least.
-One month on still walking with a very slight bend but feeling better.
+To be honest, I was back at work on light duties on my third post-op week.
+Mad I know.
+Truthfully I think I pushed myself too soon and should’ve had 3 weeks off at least.
+One month on, still walking with a very slight bend but feeling better.
 I felt back in the land of the living.
-Began light treadmill walks on week 4 post-op to ease me back gently into exercising.
+I began light treadmill walks on week 4 post-op to ease me back gently into exercising.
 The stomach feels flatter and tighter, swelling improved.
 No pain or discomfort at all.

-I felt excited to see the results a month.
+I felt excited to see the results in a month.
 Scar looked extremely neat.
-I had been applying scar gel each morning with a bio-oil massage at night which seemed to help the redness of the scar line.
+I had been applying scar gel each morning with a bio-oil massage at night, which seemed to help the redness of the scar line.